zzzprojects/sqlbulkcopy-tutorial/docs/pages/api/sqlbulkcopy-p-batchsize.md

 ### SET a BatchSize
 By default, SqlBulkCopy will process the operation in a single batch.

-That's not an issue if you process only a hundred or row but when you process millions of row, you will lose a lot of performance.
+If you only have a few hundreds of rows, that's not an issue.
+But when you start to have thousands of row, you will start to lose some performance.

+There is no BatchSize value which exists that will fit in all scenarios.

+We recommend using a BatchSize value of around 5000

+{% include template-example.html %}
+{% highlight csharp %}
+    bulkCopy.BatchSize = 4000;
+}
+{% endhighlight %}

+Why do we recommend a SqlBulkCopy BatchSize value of 4000?

+- Not to low
+- Not to high

 ### Use a Transaction
 By default, SqlBulkCopy do not use a transaction.